 - Dealing with unknown storm-related damage, namely roof issues with insurance providers

-- How to get receipts, and pay ahead if work can't be completed prior to closing
+- How to get receipts and pay ahead if work can't be completed before closing

 - Obtaining critical HOA for permits when necessary for repairs, like roof and fence and landscaping